ChunMinChang/rust-audio-lib-sample/step3.md

 The line ```use rust_audio_lib::utils``` means ```utils``` is referred to the ```utils``` module directly.
 Similarly, you can directly refer to ```get_abs``` by changing the line into ```use rust_audio_lib::utils::get_abs```.

-Finally, let's see if it works:
+Finally, let's run our project to make sure it works:
 ```
 $ cargo build
    Compiling rust_audio_lib v0.1.0 (file:///<path>/<to>/<projects>/rust_audio_lib)